 Koh Samui Island Life & Weather

-The centre of Chaweng, where the islands main shopping and entertainment is located, is approximately 30 minutes away by car or taxi, also 11km to the outskirts.
+The centre of Chaweng, is approximately 30 minutes away by car or taxi, also 11km to the outskirts.

 The popular coastal resort of Lamai is approx 14.6 km away by car, allow around 35 minutes with good traffic.